The speediest man on all 32 NFL teams

 Los Angeles Chargers

 With Jason Verrett and Travis Benjamin still recovering from knee injuries this offseason, I'll go with Williams.
-At 6-foot-4 and 205 pounds, the Western Oregon product ran a blazing 4.42-second 40-yard time at his pro day two years ago.
+At 6-foot-4 and 205 pounds, the Western Oregon product ran a blazing 4.42-second 40 time at his pro day two years ago.
 Williams' 16.2 yards-per-catch average is sixth in the NFL among receivers the past two seasons. -- Eric D. Williams

 Oakland Raiders